lucianocastr/manualesS/_manuales/en/cuora-neo/configuracion.md

 - **Pages**: Here you will be able to edit the name of the initial pages of direct accesses.
 - **Sales**: It allows you to determine the access clearance to prices modifications, generics' sales, and visualization of the last printed ticket's number.
 - **Scale**: In this item, the scale's number is set (in the case of using multiple equipments at the same time), visualization of the pointer on the screen, standby time of special keys and marquee, scale's mode, among other functions.
-- **Printing**: It allows you to define the amount of copies and to adjust the printer's tone as well as restoring the printing formats.
+- **Printing**: It allows you to define the number of copies, automatic rewind, compressed mode, wait between labels, rotate printing, print QR (on ticket).

 Hereunder, you will find the steps to follow to complete the data in every tab.